GhostAtom/langgraph-factory-workspace/implementation_task.md

 ## Implementation Tasks

 1. **Setup & Preparation**
-   - [ ] Repository setup: Ensure the repository is up-to-date and branch is created for the feature.
+   - [ ] Repository setup: Create a new repository for the microservice.
-   - [ ] Development environment: Confirm the development environment is configured correctly.
+   - [ ] Development environment: Configure local development environment with necessary tools.
-   - [ ] Dependencies installation: Install any new dependencies required for the health check endpoint.
+   - [ ] Dependencies installation: Install required libraries and frameworks (e.g., Express for Node.js).

 2. **Core Development**
-   - [ ] Define the endpoint: Create a new route `/health` in the application.
+   - [ ] Create a basic HTTP server: Set up a server to listen for incoming requests.
-   - [ ] Implement logic: Develop the logic to check the application's health status (e.g., database connection, service availability).
+   - [ ] Implement GET endpoint: Develop an endpoint that returns "Hello, World!".
-   - [ ] Response format: Ensure the endpoint returns a JSON response with a status message and HTTP status code.
+   - [ ] Logging: Implement basic logging for incoming requests and responses.

 3. **Testing & Quality**
-   - [ ] Unit tests: Write unit tests to cover the new endpoint functionality.
+   - [ ] Unit tests: Write tests to ensure the endpoint returns the correct response.
-   - [ ] Integration tests: Develop integration tests to ensure the endpoint works within the application context.
+   - [ ] Integration tests: Test the microservice in a controlled environment to ensure it works as expected.
-   - [ ] Code review: Conduct a code review to ensure code quality and adherence to standards.
+   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Update the build process to include the new endpoint.
+   - [ ] Build process: Create a build script to package the microservice.
-   - [ ] Deployment pipeline: Ensure the deployment pipeline is configured to deploy the changes to staging and production.
+   - [ ] Deployment pipeline: Set up a CI/CD pipeline for automated deployment.
-   - [ ] Monitoring setup: Configure monitoring tools to use the `/health` endpoint for health checks.
+   - [ ] Monitoring setup: Implement basic monitoring to track service uptime and performance.

 ## Test Cases
-- **Test Case 1**: Access the `/health` endpoint when the application is running - Expected: HTTP 200 with status "healthy".
+- **Test Case 1**: Access the GET endpoint - Expected: Response "Hello, World!"
-- **Test Case 2**: Access the `/health` endpoint when the database is down - Expected: HTTP 503 with status "unhealthy".
+- **Test Case 2**: Access the endpoint with query parameters - Expected: Response "Hello, World!" (parameters ignored)
-- **Test Case 3**: Access the `/health` endpoint with invalid HTTP method - Expected: HTTP 405 Method Not Allowed.
+- **Test Case 3**: Access the endpoint with incorrect HTTP method (e.g., POST) - Expected: 405 Method Not Allowed

 ## Acceptance Criteria
-- [ ] The `/health` endpoint returns a 200 status code when the application is healthy.
+- [ ] The microservice responds with "Hello, World!" to a GET request.
-- [ ] The `/health` endpoint returns a 503 status code when the application is unhealthy.
+- [ ] The service is accessible and operational in the staging environment.
-- [ ] The endpoint is documented in the API documentation.
+- [ ] All tests pass successfully.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express (or relevant framework), any monitoring tools.
+- **Technology Stack**: Node.js, Express, Docker
-- **Performance**: The endpoint should respond within 100ms under normal load.
+- **Performance**: Must handle 100 requests per second with a response time under 200ms.
-- **Security**: Ensure the endpoint does not expose sensitive information.
+- **Security**: Basic security headers should be implemented.
-- **Scalability**: The endpoint should handle concurrent requests efficiently.
+- **Scalability**: The service should be containerized to allow easy scaling.

 ## Risk Assessment
-- **High Risk**: Misconfiguration of monitoring tools - Mitigation: Thoroughly test the monitoring setup in staging.
+- **High Risk**: None identified for this simple service.
-- **Medium Risk**: Endpoint performance issues under load - Mitigation: Conduct load testing.
+- **Medium Risk**: Deployment issues - Mitigation: Use a CI/CD pipeline for consistent deployments.
-- **Low Risk**: Minor bugs in endpoint logic - Mitigation: Comprehensive testing and code review.
+- **Low Risk**: Performance under load - Mitigation: Conduct load testing and optimize as needed.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation